-2001 January First ever dataset of ward-level information available.
-DETR/Office for National Statistics (ONS) April National Strategy takes effect.
+2000 November Establishment of Neighbourhood Renewal Unit (NRU).
+DETR 2001 January First ever dataset of ward-level information available.
+DETR/ONS April National Strategy takes effect.
 First Neighbourhood Renewal Fund payments made.
-Various, overseen by Neighbourhood Renewal Unit (NRU) Steps toward the establishment of Local Strategic Partnerships (LSPs) to have been taken by the 88 most deprived authorities.
+Various, overseen by NRU Steps toward the establishment of Local Strategic Partnerships (LSPs) to have been taken by the 88 most deprived authorities.
 NRU Centre for Neighbourhood Renewal becomes operational.
 NRU October Neighbourhood Renewal Strategies to have been agreed by LSPs in 88 most deprived areas [or LA sets out how NRF to be spent to support NRS, which will come later].
 NRU November Local Authorities (88 most deprived) eligible for NRF commit themselves to fulfilling conditions.
 NRU 2002 Review progress of National Strategy.
 NRU 2003 April Fully geo-referenced neighbourhood statistics likely to become available (to be updated annually).
 ONS A method of measuring the gap to be developed ONS July New 3-Year Targets for 2004-7 to be set in 2003 Spending Review.
-Geographically-specific targets will be set at ward/neighbourhood level for the first time.
-The Treasury /All 2004 March 3 Year Targets to have been achieved (Except crime, which is a 5 year target).
-All 2005 March No local authority district to have more than three times the national domestic burglary rate, with the latter to have fallen by 25% Home Office 2006 March New 3-Year Targets for 2007-10 to be set in 2006 Spending Review.
-Treasury /All
+Geographically-Specific targets will be set at ward/neighbourhood level for the first time.
+HMT/AII 2004 March 3 Year Targets to have been achieved (Except crime, which is a 5 year target).
+All

-2010 March Gap between most deprived neighbourhoods and All the rest of England to have narrowed in terms of the seven key outcomes.
+2005 March No local authority district to have more than three times the national domestic burglary rate, with the latter to have fallen by 25% НО 2006 March New 3-Year Targets for 2007-10 to be set in 2006 Spending Review.
+HMT/AII 2010 March Gap between most deprived neighbourhoods and the rest of England to have narrowed in terms of the seven key outcomes.
+All